oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 Function|Signature|Description
 :-------|:--------|:----------
 [isroot](Org.OData.Aggregation.V1.xml#L152)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String &rarr;&nbsp;Boolean|<a name="isroot"></a>Returns true, if and only if the value of the node property of the specified hierarchy is the root of the hierarchy
-[isdescendant](Org.OData.Aggregation.V1.xml#L160)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String, Node:&nbsp;PrimitiveType, MaxDistance:&nbsp;Int16 &rarr;&nbsp;Boolean|<a name="isdescendant"></a>Returns true, if and only if the value of the node property of the specified hierarchy is a descendant of the given parent node with a distance of less than or equal to the optionally specified maximum distance
+[isdescendant](Org.OData.Aggregation.V1.xml#L160)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String, Node:&nbsp;PrimitiveType, MaxDistance:&nbsp;Int16, IncludeParent:&nbsp;Boolean &rarr;&nbsp;Boolean|<a name="isdescendant"></a>Returns true, if and only if the value of the node property of the specified hierarchy is a descendant of the given parent node with a distance of less than or equal to the optionally specified maximum distance
-[isancestor](Org.OData.Aggregation.V1.xml#L170)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String, Node:&nbsp;PrimitiveType, MaxDistance:&nbsp;Int16 &rarr;&nbsp;Boolean|<a name="isancestor"></a>Returns true, if and only if the value of the node property of the specified hierarchy is an ancestor of the given child node with a distance of less than or equal to the optionally specified maximum distance
+[isancestor](Org.OData.Aggregation.V1.xml#L177)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String, Node:&nbsp;PrimitiveType, MaxDistance:&nbsp;Int16, IncludeChild:&nbsp;Boolean &rarr;&nbsp;Boolean|<a name="isancestor"></a>Returns true, if and only if the value of the node property of the specified hierarchy is an ancestor of the given child node with a distance of less than or equal to the optionally specified maximum distance
-[issibling](Org.OData.Aggregation.V1.xml#L180)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String, Node:&nbsp;PrimitiveType &rarr;&nbsp;Boolean|<a name="issibling"></a>Returns true, if and only if the value of the node property of the specified hierarchy has the same parent node as the specified node
+[issibling](Org.OData.Aggregation.V1.xml#L194)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String, Node:&nbsp;PrimitiveType &rarr;&nbsp;Boolean|<a name="issibling"></a>Returns true, if and only if the value of the node property of the specified hierarchy has the same parent node as the specified node
-[isleaf](Org.OData.Aggregation.V1.xml#L189)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String &rarr;&nbsp;Boolean|<a name="isleaf"></a>Returns true, if and only if the value of the node property of the specified hierarchy has no descendants
+[isleaf](Org.OData.Aggregation.V1.xml#L203)|Entity:&nbsp;EntityType, Hierarchy:&nbsp;String &rarr;&nbsp;Boolean|<a name="isleaf"></a>Returns true, if and only if the value of the node property of the specified hierarchy has no descendants

 ## <a name="ApplySupportedType"></a>[ApplySupportedType](Org.OData.Aggregation.V1.xml#L75)